Kiran Chhatre

 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2024

-arxiv / code / poster / website / youtube / x thread /
+arxiv / website / youtube / code / poster / x thread /

 AMUSE generates realistic emotional 3D body gestures directly from a speech sequence.
 It provides user control over the generated emotion by combining the driving speech with a different emotional audio.